Amal92/Trimmy/README.md

-# Usage
+# Set up

-*Step 1:* Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories:
+*Step 1:* Add the JitPack repository to your root build file.

 ```groovy
 allprojects {